mr150/mlut-project/README.md

 ```
 npm run mlut-dist
 ```
-If you want to link only css, execute:
+If you want to link only CSS, execute:
 ```
 npm run mlut-get-css
 ```
-or similarly for get scss if you want include it to `style.scss`
+or similarly for get SCSS if you want include it to `style.scss`
 ```
 npm run mlut-get-scss
 ```